carmiele/sensor-ui-example/README.md

 # Sensor UI Example

-This is a dashboard to display a list of sensors (stored locally).
+This is a dashboard to display a list of sensors (stored locally in this repo).
+This contains both the API endpoints to read/write the data to the file, as well as the UI to display and interact this data.

 Stack Used:
 - Framework - Next.js 13 (min Node version: 14.18.0)